Gabriella439/nixos-in-production/manuscript/Setup.md

 $ nix run 'nixpkgs#darwin.builder'
 ```

 … and you will need that to be running whenever you need to build a NixOS system.
-However, you can shut down the builder down when you're not using it by giving the builder the `shutdown now` command.
+However, you can shut down the builder when you're not using it by giving the builder the `shutdown now` command.

 {blurb, class:warning}
 The `nix run nixpkgs#darwin.builder` command is not enough to set up Linux builds on macOS.
 Read and follow the full set of instructions from the Nixpkgs manual linked above.